 Bedell Bridge State Historic SiteHaverhill

-Bedell Bridge State Park, located along the Connecticut River, is 38 acres in size and a great place for picnicking, fishing, or boating.
+Bedell Bridge State Park is a 74-acre park located along the Connecticut River.
+The park was the site of a historic two-span covered bridge, the second longest in the country.
+The covered Burr Truss bridge, which connected New Hampshire to Vermont, was destroyed by wind in 1979 and is no longer there.
+Burr Truss or Burr Arch—is a combination of an arch and a multiple kingpost truss design.
 A Fish and Game boat launch is located within the park.
-The park was the site of a historic two-span covered bridge, the second longest in the country.
-The Burrtuss bridge, which connected New Hampshire to Vermont, was destroyed by wind in 1979 and is no longer there.

 Franklin Pierce Historic SiteHillsborough